List of Fast & Furious characters: Buddy

 Buddy is an auto-mechanic and an old acquaintance of Dominic Toretto, who also used to be a close friend of Dom's father Jack.
 He was among the witnesses of the fatal accident which killed Jack.
 After Dom banished Jakob, he arranged for him to stay with Buddy, who took care of him until Jakob suddenly left, though Buddy kept track of his location.
 Being aware of the truth behind Jack's death, he was initially reluctant to inform Dom about Jakob being in London, knowing that the reunion of the brothers after many years could get ugly because of what happened in the past, though he eventually gave in due to Dom insisting it being urgent.
+In Fast X, Buddy is revealed to be one of Dante Reyes' targets from his vision board.
 Buddy is portrayed by Michael Rooker.